Learning Objectives Repository - Sysadmin

 2. Enable Learning objectives repository management at School or Site level.

-Prevention: Assign permissions during onboarding for curriculum‑responsible profiles.
+Prevention: Assign this permission during onboarding for all curriculum-responsible profiles.

 Did you find it helpful?
 Yes No